Frequently Asked Questions

 What type of payroll deductions can I expect?

 Income tax, employment insurance and CPP contributions are mandatory and are deducted from each bi-weekly pay.
 The amount of income tax deducted is based on the information provided by the employee on their federal and provincial tax forms.
-If placed in a Union classified position, Union dues will be deducted.
+If placed in a Union classified position, Union dues will also be deducted.

 Am I entitled to benefits?